Mapmaking Guidelines

 To check whether your maps are aligned, follow these steps to create a worldmap:

-Load all your maps in Tiled which you want to place in a world map.
+2. Load all the maps in Tiled that you want to place in a world map.

-Head over to one of your maps which you want to place in the world map.
+5. Head over to the map you want to place on the world map.

-Drag your mouse from the top left corner to the bottom right corner (Zoom out if required).
+8. Drag your mouse from the top-left corner to the bottom-right corner (Zoom out if required).

-Keep repeating that procedure for every layer of your map until you have copied the whole map.
-(Only the layers “Ground”, “Objects” and “Above” are essential).
+11. Keep repeating that procedure for every layer of your map until you have copied the whole map.
+(Only the layers “Ground”, “Objects”, and “Above” are essential).

-Upon pasting your next map, leave one tile of space between the you map you have pasted before.
-The tile of space isn’t counted as real tile in the worldmap, it just shows the mapchange areas between the maps.
+12. Upon pasting your following map, leave one tile of space between the map you have pasted before.
+The tile of space isn’t counted as a real tile in the world map; it just shows the map change areas between the maps.

-You can create an image of the world map by clicking File/Save As Image.
-WARNING: Images rendered at a high zoom level will be extraordinarily large!
+14. You can create an image of the world map by clicking File/Save As Image.
+WARNING: Images rendered at a high zoom level will be huge!

 Last updated